ooshhub/r20customCompendium/README.md

   3. Double-click on **manifest.json**
   4. The extension should start loading if your Roll20 campaign is open, or will load when you next open it

+*While in such early development, this will continue to be a combined FF/Chrome package and need to be installed as an unpacked/temporary addon.
+Sorry for the inconvenience, but I'm very lazy.*

 # Quick Start - Basic Use:
-Adding to the Compendium (GM Only):
+**Adding to the Compendium (GM Only):**
-  1. Get all of your homebrew/modified content the way you want it on a character sheet, for example a sheet called "Homebrew Spells" with all of thet modified spells right there on the sheet.
+  1. Get all of your homebrew/modified content the way you want it on a character sheet, for example a sheet called "Homebrew Spells" with all of your modified spells right there on the sheet.
 You possibly already have this part done.
   2. Create a New Compendium, or just use the Default, and make sure it is selected.
   3. Toggle "Sheet Thief" mode, and drag the items you want from the character sheet to the drop target in the Custom Compendium UI.
   4. To create a Collection of entries (e.g. Class, Background) select the relevant category, click the "+ New" button and select a name & subcategory.
 Now click the Edit button next to the new entry.
   5. Toggle the "Add Item" button within the Edit Collection dialog.
 This enabled drag & drop from the main UI to the required tier of the Collection.

-Dropping to a Character Sheet (GM and Player):
+**Dropping to a Character Sheet (GM and Player):**
   1. Items: simply drag & drop the Item you want to the character sheet.
   2. Collections: drag & drop the Collection you want.
 You should then see a pop-up where you can select which tiers to drop: for example, if you've created a new Level 10 character with the custom class Fool, drag & drop the Fool class entry, the check the boxes for levels 1 through 10.

 # The interface:
 ![basicUI](https://user-images.githubusercontent.com/74662220/123499294-ddc29780-d674-11eb-9e93-8e4ceb762293.png)

 1. Mini Icon - this can be dragged left and right to desired position.
-In case the main UI somehow gets lost at sea, a double-right-click will restore it to the middle of the screen with a preset height.
+In case the main UI somehow gets lost at sea, a double-right-click on this Icon will restore the UI to the middle of the screen with a preset height.
 2. Header & Minimise Button - The frame can be dragged around by the Header.
 Double-click the Header to collapse the frame.
 Click the Minimise Button to close the main UI.
 Left-clicking the Mini Icon at the top of the canvas will restore the frame.

 ## GM controls: